Between the 12th and 19th centuries, feudal Japan had an elaborate four tier class system.

 Merchants were ostracized as "parasites" who profited from the labor of the more productive peasant and artisan classes.
 Not only did merchants live in a separate section of each city, but the higher classes were forbidden to mix with them except on business.

 Nonetheless, many merchant families were able to amass large fortunes.
-As their economic power grew, the restrictions against them weakened.
+As their economic power grew, so did their political influence, and the restrictions against them weakened.

 People above the Four-Tier System: